ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 ### VMware Cloud Director Availability
 {: #tenant-plan-deploy-services-vcda}

-Use the enterprise-level VMware Cloud Director Availability (VCDA) service to migrate VMs and vAPPS over a secure public internet connection.
+Use the enterprise-level VMware Cloud Director Availability (VCDA) service to migrate and protect VMs and vAPPS over a secure public internet connection.

 The VCDA service is optionally included at no charge with your single-tenant Cloud Director site instance order.
 You can remove the service before you create your instance.
 You can add or remove the service later as required.

 The VCDA service is included as a default option in multitenant VDC orders.

+For a VCDA *disaster recovery* configuration, a monthly charge is incurred per protected VM.

 ## Related links
 {: #tenant-plan-deploy-links}